 Insert distinct BudgetCode from ETL.PayrollSummary table which are not available in NYCCheckbook.Budget identified by BudgetCode and BudgetName .

-Insert distinct Department information from ETL.PayrollSummaryStage and NYCCheckbook.FMSDepartment which are not available in NYCCheckbook.Department table based of DeptCode.
+Insert distinct Department information from ETL.PayrollSummaryStage and NYCCheckbook.FMSDepartment which are not available in NYCCheckbook.Department table with DeptCode from the PMS feed and the Department Name as “<Unknown Department>”.

-Insert distinct AppropriationUnit from ETL.PayrollSummaryStage and NYCCheckbook.FMSAppropriationUnit which are not available in NYCCheckbook.AppropriationUnit table based on AppropriationUnitCode ,DeptCode, FundClassCode, and FiscalYear.
+Insert distinct AppropriationUnit from ETL.PayrollSummaryStage and NYCCheckbook.FMSAppropriationUnit which are not available in NYCCheckbook.AppropriationUnit table based on AppropriationUnitCode ,DeptCode, FundClassCode(001 - General Fund), and FiscalYear.

 Insert distinct ExpenditureObjCode from ETL.PayrollSummaryStage and NYCCheckbook.
 FMSExpenditureObject which are not available in NYCCheckbook.
 ExpenditureObject table based on ExpenditureObjCode and FiscalYear.